bash-rwx/wpuserfinder/README.md

 # wpuserfinder

-SimpleUse a bash tool for WP Users Mapping.
+A simple bash tool for WP Users List/Find.

 Give perm to script;